 Born in Trinidad and Tobago, I came to Canada and attended Ryerson University in 2013.
 I started my initial University career in Geographic Analysis but switched to English thanks to my passion for stories and digital literature such as video game and hyperlink stories.
 My research interests are that of digital humanities, children's literature, translation literature, food studies and International Student works.
 I mainly operate and manage the website for Curating the Story Museum and I will be going to Japan in May for a major research paper.

-I completed my undergraduate degree in French Literature at the University of Victoria, and after graduating I returned to Ontario to become a licenced paralegal.
-While I enjoyed working in the legal field, I wanted to return to school to continue studying literature.
-Currently, I am a student in the LitMod program at Ryerson.
-I'm mainly assisting with the ethics and research portions of the Curating the Story Museum project.
-Following my graduation, I'm hoping to teach English in France in the fall where I can work with children and share my knowledge on Canadian literature.
+Lizzy completed her undergraduate degree in French Literature at the University of Victoria, and after graduating she returned to Ontario to become a licenced paralegal.
+While she enjoyed working in the legal field, she wanted to return to school to continue studying literature.
+Lizzy was a student in the LitMod program at Ryerson. and assisted the project's ethics and research portions of the Curating the Story Museum project.

-Helena Wright is a third-year student doing her undergraduate degree, majoring in English and Philosophy at Ryerson University.
-She also is doing a minor in sociology and has an appreciation for social phenomena, gender and diversity studies and humanitarian socio-philosophical frameworks.
-She is born and raised in Toronto, Ontario and has five years of previous work experience teaching children.
+Helena Wright began this project as a third-year student doing her undergraduate degree, majoring in English and Philosophy at Ryerson University.
+She also completed a minor in sociology and has an appreciation for social phenomena, gender and diversity studies and humanitarian socio-philosophical frameworks.
+She was born and raised in Toronto, Ontario and has five years of previous work experience teaching children.
 Her previous employment has taken her to most sub-cultural pockets of Toronto, developing her interest in children’s discourse and its cultural reflections.
-In this project, she is gathering information and data on recent children's exhibitions and projects, that takes place in a variety of institutions such as museums, art galleries, and science centers.
+In this project, she gathered information and data on recent children's exhibitions and projects, that took place in a variety of institutions such as museums, art galleries, and science centers.
 In particular, the topics surrounding children’s literature, but more broadly other multitudes of interests related to child identity.
-She is also inquiring into the technological sphere of children’s engagement through apps and interactive media such as online games.
+She also inquired into the technological sphere of children’s engagement through apps and interactive media such as online games.
 She is personally interested in non-fiction and cultural narratives, her favorite book is Secret Daughter by Shilpi Somaya Gowda.
 Additionally, she also really enjoy living a healthy lifestyle and some of her hobbies include swimming, running and cooking.